-- k) ensure that, in the training of each professional, regardless of the group to which the professional belongs, the professional is provided with sufficient knowledge, aptitudes and skills for the appropriate performance of the professional's work, while providing for specific actions in such training from the perspective of accepting diversity and rejecting discrimination; - l) encourage the use of inclusive language in all types of internal and external corporate communications, and in any case eradicate the use of discriminatory language; - m) maintain an environment free of harassment at work, especially that with an intention of or based on direct or indirect discrimination, ensuring the establishment of agile and effective grievance channels; - n) constantly develop awareness-raising policies for the professionals within the Group, especially those with management responsibilities, so that they value and promote the contribution that diversity represents for the Company; - o) include within leadership programmes behaviours that encourage better decision-making and a diversity-based culture, as well as an internal communications strategy that can convey the plurality and inclusiveness of the Group; - p) facilitate internal mobility and interaction within the organisation to create networks of contacts and teams that take advantage of multiculturalism, and constantly monitor and update management processes and procedures so that contacts and teamwork enhancing inclusive diversity take place; - q) in line with the Policy on Respect for Human Rights, guarantee the internationally established rights of freedom of association in order to preserve the choice of each person in their relationship with trade unions and the conduct of these organisations in the defence of their legitimate interests; and - r) endeavour to ensure that the processes relating to the selection, hiring, management of labour relations, training and promotion of professionals in which artificial intelligence is used, and especially the algorithms used, do not suffer from biases that violate the objectives and commitments of the Group regarding diversity and the promotion of diversity due to their design or the actual results of their implementation, or prevent the verification thereof due to limitations on transparency and/or traceability of results.
+- ensure that, in the training of each professional, regardless of the group to which the professional belongs, the professional is provided with sufficient knowledge, aptitudes and skills for the appropriate performance of the professional's work, while providing for specific actions in such training from the perspective of accepting diversity and rejecting discrimination; - l) encourage the use of inclusive language in all types of internal and external corporate communications, and in any case eradicate the use of discriminatory language; - m) maintain an environment free of harassment at work, especially that with an intention of or based on direct or indirect discrimination, ensuring the establishment of agile and effective grievance channels; - n) constantly develop awareness-raising policies for the professionals within the Group, especially those with management responsibilities, so that they value and promote the contribution that diversity represents for the Company; - o) include within leadership programmes behaviours that encourage better decision-making and a diversity-based culture, as well as an internal communications strategy that can convey the plurality and inclusiveness of the Group; - p) facilitate internal mobility and interaction within the organisation to create networks of contacts and teams that take advantage of multiculturalism, and constantly monitor and update management processes and procedures so that contacts and teamwork enhancing diversity and inclusion take place. - q) in line with the Policy on Respect for Human Rights, guarantee the internationally established rights of freedom of association in order to preserve the choice of each person in their relationship with trade unions and the conduct of these organisations in the defence of their legitimate interests; and - r) endeavour to ensure that the design of the processes in which artificial intelligence is used, and especially the algorithms used, do not suffer from biases that violate the objectives and commitments of the Group regarding diversity and the promotion of diversity due to their design or the actual results of their implementation, or prevent the verification thereof due to limitations on transparency and/or tracking of results pursuant to the provisions of the Policy on the Responsible Use of Artificial Intelligence Tools and Algorithms.

-19. Instruments
+20. Instruments

-In order to achieve the objectives set out in this Policy, the Company and the Group have a division reporting to the Company's Human Resources and Security Division that is responsible for implementing, monitoring and verifying compliance with this Policy.
+In order to achieve the objectives set out in this Policy, the Company and the Group have a Diversity and Inclusion Division of the Company (or a division assuming the duties thereof) that is responsible for implementing, monitoring and verifying compliance with this Policy.

 This Policy was initially approved by the Board of Directors on 16 December 2008 as the Equality and Reconciliation Policy.
 Subsequently, as a result of the Company's pioneer spirit and the process of ongoing review of the Governance and Sustainability System, it approved a Diversity and Inclusion Policy.
-On 19 April 2021, the Company's Board of Directors approved the consolidation of the Diversity and Inclusion Policy and the Equal Opportunity and Reconciliation Policy, creating this single policy, which was last amended on 26 April 2022.
+On 19 April 2021, the Company's Board of Directors approved the consolidation of the Diversity and Inclusion Policy and the Equal Opportunity and Reconciliation Policy, creating this single policy, which was last amended on 20 December 2022.